gakiwate/titanic/README.md

 # Installation

-To run ''Titanic'' you'll need to install the Python 'requests' package
+To run ''Titanic'' you'll need to install the Python 'requests' and 'BeautifulSoup4' packages

 You can do this by running the following command after you have installed 'pip'

     pip install requests
+    pip install BeautifulSoup4

 ## Setting Up